tlk/docker-nemid-tu-example/README.md

 # How to run the NemID TU Example war-file with Docker on Mac OS X
-This project documents how to get the NemID TU Example from http://www.nets.eu/dk-da/Service/kundeservice/nemid-tu/NemID-tjenesteudbyderpakken-okt-2014/Pages/default.aspx#tab3 up and running using https://www.docker.com on Mac OS X.
+This project describes how to get the NemID TU Example from http://www.nets.eu/dk-da/Service/kundeservice/nemid-tu/NemID-tjenesteudbyderpakken-okt-2014/Pages/default.aspx#tab3 up and running using Docker and Tomcat on Mac OS X.

 ### Install boot2docker